davidq9199/fastoranalyzer/README.md

 ## Future Directions

-We're constantly working to improve FastorAnalysis.
-Here are some of the enhancements we're considering for future releases:

 1. **Input Flexibility**: R's factanal supports formula interfaces and precomputed covariance matricies.
 2. **Additional Rotation Methods**: Expand the available rotation methods beyond varimax and promax.
 3. **Incremental Learning**: Develop an incremental learning approach for datasets that don't fit in memory.